petrapoklukar/EWB_Openhack2019/README.md

 # EWBFlow
+## An open source communication platform making knowledge accessible and organised
-A communication platform for Engineers Without Borders (EWB) Openhack 2019 challenge.
+The proposed solution for the Engineers Without Borders (EWB) challenge, Openhack 2019.

 ## Challenge objective
 A platform for storing and exchanging information between EWB Sweden and their project beneficiaries that would reduce the